PrairieLearn/PrairieLearn/doc/assessment-design.md

 ## Example summative "Exam" assessment

-Below is an example of "Exam 1" on the same topic as "Homework 1" above.
+Below is an example of "Exam 1" on the same topic as the [example Homework](#example-homework).

+FIXME

 The access rules always allow TAs access, and allow students access for full credit in the CBTF with a link to the given `examUuid`.

 The question list for exams is more complicated than for homeworks because we want to randomize question selection.
 Each student taking this exam will get four questions, organized into two zones ("Fundamental questions" and "Advanced questions").
 These zones are configured so that students get two easier questions first, and then two harder questions, which helps build student confidence.
 The points are set so that **the easier questions are worth more points than the harder questions**.
 This way most students will be able to get at least 20/30 = 66% by doing the easier questions, so the class exam scores will be roughly between 60% and 100%, as students typically expect.
 The harder questions serve as the differentiators between the 60%-students and the 100%-students.